 Rapidly moving scenes are a common problem.
 Whether that motion is from a hand held camera, dash camera or pan-tilt-zoom camera, we use military grade filters to stabilize and enhance shaky video so it becomes easier to watch.
 We also have exclusive filters to correct for camera aging, motion blur and focus issues (examples).
 We regularly donate our resources to help Innocence projects and law enforcement shine a brighter light on justice.

 HOW WE CLARIFY AND RESTORE YOUR MEDIA FILES

 (applied as needed)

-NERDY NOTE: Cell phones typically use the h.264 Codec (4x4 Spatial Block Transforms) which creates more ringing artifacts than the MPEG (8x8 Discreet Cosine Transform block) CoDec common with most DVRs.
-Most enhancement companies rely on deblocking filters to smooth the ringing and the addition of poison noise (grain) to help our brains see edging.
+NERDY NOTE: Cell phones typically use the h.264 or h.265 Codecs (4x4 Spatial Block Transforms) which creates more ringing artifacts than the older MPEG (8x8 Discreet Cosine Transform block) CoDecs common with most DVRs.
+It is common for enhancement companies to apply deblocking filters to smooth the ringing and the addition of poison noise (grain) to help our brains perceive edging.
 This is similar to seeing subjective cloud shapes, but it is marginally effective and leaves the results open to interpretation.
-Rather than enhancing in new data, we clarify the existing data.
+This is why our lab applies clarification techniques whenever possible.

 Have a question or suggestion?
 Contact us